hexinfra/gorox/hemi/README.md

 The leader process manages the worker process, which do the real and heavy work.

 A program instance can be controlled by operators through the cmdui interface of the leader process.
-Operators connect to the leader, send commands, and the leader executes the commands.
+Using gorox as a controlling agent, operators can connect to the leader, send commands, then the leader executes the commands.
 Some commands are delivered to the worker process through admConn which is a TCP connection between the leader process and the worker process.

+If operators prefer to use the Web UI, there is a webui interface in the leader process too.
+Run your program with "help" action and you will see there is a "-webui" option which controls what ip:port it should use.
+Start your program with that option and you'll get a Web UI to control your program instance.

-Alternatively, program instances can choose to connect to a Myrox instance and delegate their administration to Myrox.
-In this way, the cmdui interface in the leader process is disabled.
+Alternatively, leaders of program instances can choose to connect to a Myrox instance and delegate their administration to Myrox.
+In this way, the cmdui and the webui interface in the leader process are disabled.

 Stages
 ------